-- For information on obtaining criminal history or abuse and neglect background checks in other states, please see Out-Of-State Guide for Child Care Employees and Adoptive Parents (PDF)
+- For information on obtaining criminal history or abuse and neglect background checks in other states, please read Out-Of-State Guide for Child Care Employees and Adoptive Parents (PDF)

-- For questions regarding the background check process, please see Child Care Regulation’s Guide to Understanding Your Background Check (PDF).
+- For questions regarding your background check, please read Child Care Regulation’s Guide to Understanding Your Background Check (PDF).